 That conversation changed our lives, shoulder rehabilitation and sports medicine – forever.
 That’s a big statement, but it’s true.

 Scott went home and then out to the shop behind his house (where he builds and maintains his motorcycles).
 He began experimenting – convinced that he could build a device that would replicate the stretches and stretching sensations he felt during his physical therapy sessions.
 Several prototypes later, he’d created a shoulder device that would work – and nothing like it existed!

 After using his “ROTATER” (that’s what he named it) for a few days, Scott became concerned that he might be harming his newly repaired shoulder.
 About the same time, his PTs started asking Scott about his recent gains in flexibility and range of motion.
 So, Scott told them about his Rotater.
 The PTs wanted to see this shoulder device and a demonstration.
 They were impressed and told Scott he had to get a patent right away. ( On a side note – due to incorrect information and bad advice, we almost didn’t get the patent filed in time – we filed it with only one day to spare ).

 “Am I damaging my shoulder?”

-Here are some cool things that have happend along the way
+Here are some cool things that have happened along the way

 - We met Donald Trump and went to a party at his home … very cool 🙂

 - We’ve had orders from several NFL teams and athletes in other professional sports

-- We’ve partnered with distributors from the U.K., Canada, New Zealand, South Korea and Australia
+- We’ve partnered with distributors from the U.K., Canada, New Zealand and Australia